TutorialsLast Updated Jun 21, 202410 min read

 assert response.status_code == 200

-Now you can run the test.
-Open terminal and run:
+Now you can run your test.
+Open Terminal and run:

-Nothing will be returned to your terminal.
+Nothing should be returned to your terminal.
 Why?
-We structured the Flask app so that it does not output to the terminal on a pass.
-No terminal output means that your tests are successful.
-The resources mentioned earlier provide more detailed examples of how terminal handles passing and failing tests.
+This is because you structured your Flask app so that it does not output to the terminal on a pass.
+No terminal output means that your tests are passing.
+If you want to see more detailed output, you can add print statements or use a testing framework like unittest for more comprehensive test reporting.

 Creating a CircleCI config file

-Create a .circleci folder.
-Inside that folder, create a config.yml file.
+Create a .circleci folder and inside of that create a config.yml file.
 Then, copy these lines into it:

 version: 2.1